emmegamma/PyGwy-repo/README.md

 The script can also run as standalone in Python: the required libraries are loaded in the first lines of the file, just make sure Gwyddion's install folder is correct

 ### batch_export_to_image
-A script to export .gwy (or .sxm) files in a folder to images, inspired by kugatomodai/gwyddion_convert_many_files (see the repo list).
+A script to export .gwy (or .sxm) files in a folder to images, inspired by kugatomodai/gwyddion_convert_many_files (see the repo list below).

 The filetype/extension of the images is `.jpg` by default but customizable in variable `imagefile`, line 76.